droeatumn/kass/README.md

 <h2>Miscellaneous</h2>
 <b>Hardware</b><br>
-Minimum recommended hardware is 30G memory and 8 cores.
-More of each helps.
+Minimum recommended hardware for targeted sequencing is 30G main memory and 8 CPU cores.
+More of each helps, especially with WGS.
 Run time is 1-2 hours per ID, depending on platform, genotype variation, and parallel execution.
 <br><br>
 <b>Allele annotation</b><br>